shardul0913/Fin-StatisticalArbitrage/README.md

 3. Selecting the observations with maximum likelihood to be from the same distribution
 4. applying the GMM for the distribution clusters in the pobability space
 5. Applying EM to tune the problabilty parameters and to get the future predictions based on the current distribution of the training values
+6. Selecting the most efficient model using AUC and Drawdown, return metrics

 The unsupervised method to understand the historical prices and calculating the returns based on the past behaviour comes under 'Priced based trading strategy'